Hukamnama: Collections and research

-The tradition of issuing hukamnamas began in the period of the early seventeenth century, during the time of Guru Hargobind.
 The Sikh gurus issued many edicts throughout their life, some of whom have been preserved and are documented in various writings by scholars.
 A collection of hukamnamas, whose gathering is attributed to Randhir Singh, have been studied.
 Serious academic research into the hukamnamas only began in the early 20th century.
 After the passing of Guru Gobind Singh, hukamnamas were also issued by his widow, Mata Sahib Kaur and by his disciple, Banda Singh Bahadur.

 The Sikh Reference Library located at Amritsar held many authentic hukamnamas.
 These were lost after the events of Operation Blue Star in 1984.
 This collection was studied and published in two separate books by Ganda Singh and Shamsher Singh Ashok in the late 1960's.